godotengine/godot-docs/tutorials/3d/environment_and_post_processing.rst

   For photorealistic lighting, recommended values are between ``6.0`` and ``8.0``.
 Higher values result in less blown out highlights, but may make the scene appear lower contrast. **White** is not available when using **Linear**.
-If you're using AGX, the mobile renderer, and HDR 2D is disabled, then the value set here will be ignored, and a value of ``2.0`` will be used instead.
+If you're using AgX, the mobile renderer, and HDR 2D is disabled, then the value set here will be ignored, and a value of ``2.0`` will be used instead.

-- **AGX Contrast:** Only available when using AGX.
+- **AGX Contrast:** Only available when using AgX.
 Increasing this makes dark values darker, and bright values brighter.
 It creates better results than the contrast option in the adjustment section at no additional performance cost.